AaronKutch/super_orchestrator/README.md

     "net.ipv6.conf.all.forwarding=1", // for packet forwarding if needed ])
 ```
-- The "--internal" network argument does not have the intended effect on all platforms
+- The "--internal" network argument does not have the intended effect on all platforms, even on some
+  WSL 2 Linux distributions.